pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/project.md

 ---
-title: "Intro to Pulumi: Projects"
+title_tag: "Intro to Pulumi: Projects"
+title: "Projects"
 meta_desc: A Pulumi project is any folder which contains a Pulumi.yaml file.
 Learn about how to use Pulumi projects, as well as example use cases.
 menu:
   intro: